 - Your dental implant surgery is used as a lecture/study case

 You can always seek out a free quote estimate from a few dentists to get an idea of the costs.

 I hope this post helps you to understand why there's such a big variation in dental implant costs in Singapore!

-Dr Gerald Tan is the immediate past president of the Aesthetic Dentistry Society of Singapore and founder of Elite Dental Group.
-He has a special interest in bespoke cosmetic dentistry, dental implantology and smile designs.
-In his free time, he enjoys basketball, tennis and looking after his pet cockatoo.
+Dr Gerald Tan is a past president of the Aesthetic Dentistry Society of Singapore and Global Head, Novena Global LifeCare Dental Division and Founder of Elite Dental Group Singapore.
+Besides that, he has a special interest in bespoke cosmetic dentistry, dental implantology and digital smile design.
+In addition, he enjoys basketball, tennis and looking after his pet cockatoo in his free time.